 To illustrate the concept of unintended branches, we show a sequence of bytes from the libc library in the top part of Figure 3.
 If the decoding starts after skipping the first four bytes, a different instruction sequence can be decoded as shown at the bottom of Figure 3, containing an indirect jump that the programmer did not intend to execute.
-We show later that these unintended gadgets make up the majority of the gadgets available for the attackers, significantly improving the attackers ability to mount attacks.
-However, although unintended gadgets far exceed intended gadgets in number, they are often harder to utilize because they can include rarely-used instructions with complicated addressing modes and constants.
+Although the unintended gadgets far exceed intended gadgets in number, they are often harder to utilize because they can include rarely-used instructions with complicated addressing modes and constants.
 Thus, only short unintended gadgets are typically usable.